scalacenter/sprees/README.md

 # Open Source Spree

-The Scala Center is organizing an *Open Source Spree* during [Scala.io], on Wednesday, September 20th!
+The Scala Center is organizing an *Open Source Spree* during [Scala.io], on Friday, November 3rd!

 |                         |                                                                    |
 | --------                | --------------------                                               |